VasiliyKolihalov/FatNetLib/docs/1-geting-started/2-unity-quick-start.md

 Next, create an empty object in a scene in Unity and add this script as a component:
 ![](images/inspector.png)

-Now start the server first and then the Unity client.
+Now start the server and then the Unity client.
 Unity client console:

 ![](images/unity-console.png)